Stopping Power Enhancement From Discrete Particle-Wake Correlations in High Energy Density Plasmas: PIC method

-The simulations use parameters relevant to an electron beam propagating through a fully-ionized deuterium-tritium (equal atomic fraction) plasma of 450 g cm$^{-3}$, where the background electron number density $n_e \approx 10^{26}$ cm$^{-3}$; typical of the compressed fuel in FI designs.
+The simulation parameters are listed in Table \ref{table-qp-sim-params}.
+They are relevant to an electron beam propagating through a fully-ionized deuterium-tritium (equal atomic fraction) plasma of $\approx450$ g cm$^{-3}$, where the background electron number density $n_e=10^{26}$ cm$^{-3}$; typical of the compressed fuel in FI designs.
 Under these conditions, if $n_b$ is the critical density $n_c\approx 1.11 \times 10^{21}$ cm$^{-3}$ for $1\ \mu$m light, then $N_b=0.15$.
+For these conditions, $\ln\Lambda^{qm}=8.35$.

 We primarily study monoenergetic beams with $N_b$ from 1/8 to 64 and momentum $p_z=20m_ec$ ($E=9.7$ MeV).
-The energy, while larger than the $\sim1-3$ MeV in an optimal FI beam, is chosen to ensure the validity of the quasi-static approximation.
-For these conditions, $\ln\Lambda^{qm}=8.35$.
+The energy, while larger than the $\sim1-3$ MeV in an optimal FI beam \cite{atzeni:stopping, Strozzi:Fast, Robinson:Theory}, is chosen to ensure the validity of the quasi-static approximation.
+We expect the instabilities we observe in our simulations to evolve faster in beams closer to the 1-3 MeV range due to the lower Lorentz factor.

+Two major assumptions we make are using a cold background plasma (plasma electrons are initialized with zero initial velocity) and neglecting collisions.
+Since the stopping power is independent of $T_e$ for $E\gg T_e$, we do not expect our results to vary appreciably with finite $T_e$.
+The question of how $T_e$ could affect the plasma wakes is future work, though a brief discussion is provided in Appendix \ref{Appendix-B}, and we note that the plasma-based accelerator literature has used Green's functions for $T_e=0$ for many years.
+Finite $T_e$ also leads to a numerical instability that develops in the particle wake when a warm plasma is used.
+The increased temperature will cause transverse spreading of the wake via diffraction \cite{fahlen:dissertation} and will affect the motion of the beam particles via discrete particle thermal fluctuations.